zzmp/hifi-docs/_api/entity/properties/EntityItemProperties.md

 Default Value: `""`

 ## registrationPoint
 //TODO is this correct?
-I tried rotating entities but they all seemed to be rotating about the same registration point
+I tried rotating entities but they all seemed to be rotating about the same registration point.
+This seems to be a common situation (there was a post in the forum about it)
 Type: object
 Description: `registrationPoint` is the default location of an entity from which its  co-ordinates are determined.
 It is used as the point of reference when the entity is moved or rotated.
 Default Value: `{x:0.5, y:0.5, z:0.5}`